Collaborative Beamforming Under Localization Errors: A Discrete Optimization Approach: Agent Selection Under Localization Errors

+We provide a proof for the above result in Appendix \ref{appendix_A}.
+The main idea in the proof is to show that the derivative of $\mathrm{Var}(G(\mathcal{S},\hat{\delta}))$ with respect to $\max_{i\in \mathcal{S}}\gamma_{i}$ is positive.
+Condition (C1) follows from the fact that, when $\lvert \mathcal{S} \rvert 2$, the derivative is always positive.
+Condition (C2) follows from the fact that, when $\gamma_{i_N} 0.83$, the derivative is positive regardless of the size of the set $\mathcal{S}$.
+For such $\gamma_{i_N}$, the subset with minimum total effective error variance is the one that minimizes the variance of the beamforming gain; hence, the problems in \eqref{opt_uncertainty_1}-\eqref{opt_uncertainty_2} and \eqref{opt_main_1}-\eqref{opt_main_2} become equivalent when (C1) or (C2) holds.

-Proof for the above result is provided in Appendix.
-Theorem \ref{main_thm_1} establishes that if the two agents with the lowest effective localization errors exceed the desired expected beamforming gain threshold $\Gamma$, or if all the agents have ``small" effective localization errors, i.e., $\gamma_i 0.83$ for all $i [N]$, then the Greedy algorithm returns an optimal solution to the original subset selection problem \eqref{opt_main_1}-\eqref{opt_main_2}.
+Theorem \ref{main_thm_1} states that if all the agents have ``small" effective error variances, then the Greedy algorithm returns an optimal solution to the subset selection problem.
+In particular, it follows from Theorem \ref{main_thm_1} that a sufficient condition for optimality characterized by the carrier frequency is

+For example, suppose that $\Sigma_i \sigma_i^2 I_{3\times 3}$, where $I_{3\times 3}$ is the identity matrix, and let $\sigma_{\max}^2 \max_i \sigma_i^2$.
+Then, we have $\sigma_{\max}^2 \frac{0.83 C^2}{4\pi^2 f_c^2}$ as the sufficient condition (C2).
+In Figure \ref{comparison_plot}, we graphically illustrate the trade-off between the carrier frequency $f_c$ and the maximum variance $\sigma_{\max}^2$ under which the Greedy algorithm is optimal.
+Note that as $f_c$ increases (resulting in shorter wavelength), condition (C2) requires smaller position error variance, whereas longer wavelengths increase the error tolerance.
+For example, at lower VHF frequencies, e.g., $f_c 40$ MHz for which the effective wavelength is $\lambda_c C/f_c 7.5$ meters, the agents are allowed to have localization error variance up to 1 square meter.
+Hence, for this frequency range, the position error tolerance can easily be achieved with existing localization algorithms \cite{fox2001particle,lavalle2006planning}.